FOCUS-Support for MAX brand wavers as Boeing jet nears green light

 Brand Finance last year estimated the MAX's problems had wiped $7.5 billion off the value of Boeing's corporate image.

+While passengers will see the MAX name on booking systems, they will not see it on safety cards in seat pockets, people familiar with the change told Reuters.

+American said the change is not intended to hide the MAX brand and corresponds to a plan to standardize safety cards across its 737 fleet that began even before it took delivery of its first Boeing 737 MAX aircraft in 2017.

-"We changed the Boeing 737 safety cards to simplify the cards and ensure the correct card is placed on each aircraft," an American spokeswoman said, confirming the move.
-"This approach is consistent with other fleet types where we do not have different safety cards for sub-fleets," she added.
+"This approach is consistent with other fleet types where we do not have different safety cards for sub-fleets," a spokeswoman said, noting a similar move with its A321 fleet.

 American has vowed to be transparent with customers about the MAX and will offer other travel options if they don't want to fly the aircraft.